 A British climber who has stood on top of Everest more times than any other foreigner, turning high-altitude guiding into a precise craft.

-Kenton Cool approaches the world's highest peaks with the calm precision of a master craftsman.
-His record number of non-Nepali ascents of Mount Everest is not just a tally; it's the result of a deep understanding of the mountain's rhythms and a focus on meticulous logistics.
+Kenton Cool holds the record for most non-Nepali ascents of Mount Everest.
 He cut his teeth in the Alps, developing a reputation for fast, clean ascents on formidable faces like the Eiger.
-This technical prowess translated seamlessly to the Himalayas, where he became the guide of choice for high-profile expeditions, including leading the legendary explorer Ranulph Fiennes up Everest.
-Cool's achievements extend beyond the well-trodden route; he has completed the first British ascent of the demanding Kangchenjunga North Face and linked Everest and Lhotse summits in a single push, feats that underscore his elite climbing pedigree beyond his guiding resume.
+This technical prowess translated to the Himalayas, where he became the guide of choice for high-profile expeditions, including leading explorer Ranulph Fiennes up Everest.
+Cool completed the first British ascent of the demanding Kangchenjunga North Face and linked Everest and Lhotse summits in a single push.
+His achievements underscore an elite climbing pedigree beyond his guiding resume.

 1965–1980